publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 [Pub.
 L. 95–142, § 20(c)][/us/pl/95/142/s20/c], Oct.
 25, 1977, [91 Stat.
 1207][/us/stat/91/1207], as amended by [Pub.
 L. 95–292, § 8(e)][/us/pl/95/292/s8/e], June 13, 1978, [92 Stat.
 316][/us/stat/92/316], provided that:

->     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 1396a of this title][/us/usc/t42/s1396a]\] shall be effective on October 1, 1977, and the Secretary of Health, Education, and Welfare \[now Health and Human Services\] shall promptly adjust payments made to States under section 1903 of the Social Security Act \[[42 U.S.C.
+>     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 1396a of this title][/us/usc/t42/s1396a]\] shall be effective on October 1, 1977, and the Secretary of Health, Education, and Welfare shall promptly adjust payments made to States under section 1903 of the Social Security Act \[[42 U.S.C.
 1396b][/us/usc/t42/s1396b]\] to reflect the changes made by such amendments.

 >     “(2) The amount of any reduction in the Federal medical assistance percentage of a State, otherwise required to be imposed under section 1903(g)(1) of the Social Security Act \[[42 U.S.C.
 1396b(g)(1)][/us/usc/t42/s1396b/g/1]\] because of an unsatisfactory or invalid showing made by the State with respect to a calendar quarter beginning on or after January 1, 1977, shall be determined under such section as amended by this section.
 Subparagraph (B) of paragraph (4) of section 1903(g) of such Act \[[42 U.S.C.
 1396b(g)(4)(B)][/us/usc/t42/s1396b/g/4/B]\], as added by this section, shall apply to any showing made by a State under such section with respect to a calendar quarter beginning on or after January 1, 1977.”